Sheriff Got Your Tongue?

 "Sheriff Got Your Tongue?" is the second episode of the 2006 Robin Hood television series, made by Tiger Aspect Productions for BBC One.
 It aired on Saturday 14 October 2006 at 7.00pm.
 The title refers to an incident in the episode after Much mentions that the Sheriff had been cutting out tongues.
-One of the Merry Men jokes that if someone were being quiet, they could then ask "Sheriff got your tongue?" instead of "cat got your tongue?".
+Hanton, one of Little John's men, jokes that if someone were being quiet, they could then ask "Sheriff got your tongue?" instead of "cat got your tongue?".

 Plot

 The Sheriff enters Locksley village offering a reward of £20 for the whereabouts of Robin.
 No one is prepared to speak and so the Sheriff declares that for every hour he is not told of Robin's whereabouts he will cut out a tongue.

-Meanwhile, in Sherwood Forest, Robin, Much and Allan (but not Will) have been captured and tied to trees, forced to take off their outer garments whilst Little John and his fellow outlaws rummage through their prisoners' belongings.
+Following the events of the previous episode, Robin, Much and Allan (but not Will) have been captured and tied to trees in Sherwood Forest, forced to take off their outer garments whilst Little John and his fellow outlaws Roy, Forrest and Hanton rummage through their prisoners' belongings.

 After Little John and his men leave, Will frees the others and Robin declares that they will take revenge.
 They follow Little John and his followers, then tie them up and retrieve their belongings.
 While Robin scorns them for how they treat their fellow men, robbing them when they should be trying to help overthrow the Sheriff, Little John's reinforcements arrive to tie up Robin and company once more.
 Little John is told of the reward on Robin's head and knocks him out and carries him to Locksley.

 However, Little John's wife Alice is next to face the Sheriff's wrath.
 Little John is determined to save her by handing over Robin, but Robin convinces John to free him instead.
 Robin advances and shoots the shears in two with incredible accuracy, but is then forced to surrender.
-As Robin is hauled off to Nottingham Castle, the gang believe him to be as good as dead, apart from Much.
+As Robin is hauled off to Nottingham Castle, both gangs believe him to be as good as dead, apart from Much.
 Robin is interrogated by the Sheriff, who calls him a coward for not taking the opportunity to kill him.